Central Texas VA PGY1 - Affiliated with The University of Texas at Austin College of Pharmacy

 Location: Temple, Texas

 The resident is an employee of The Department of Veterans Affairs, directly responsible to the Chief, Pharmacy Service.
-Daily guidance and supervision will be provided by the Residency Program Director or Assistant Program Director.
+Daily guidance and supervision will be provided by direct preceptors and the Residency Program Director.
 Residents will be supported in pursuing further post-graduate training or employment opportunities.
 A national database is available to assist residents who may be interested in VA PGY-2 residencies or pharmacy positions.
 Past residents accepted positions in health systems, academia, and PGY2 residencies.
-We have hired at least one resident per year into CTVHCS positions from either our PGY-1 or PGY-2 residency programs.
+CTVHCS has retained at least one resident per year into PGY2 or pharmacist positions.

 About The University of Texas at Austin College of Pharmacy